 Below you will find answers to frequently asked questions pertaining to meal plans, Flex Dollars, and Student Dollars

 Your meal plan is connected to your Student ID card.
 Each time you enter the Caf, you'll tap your ID card on the card reader at the front desk to deduct 1 meal.
 You must present your ID card to use your meal plan.
 If you are on a weekly plan, such as the 15 Flex, you can use your plan up to 15 times each week at the Caf.
-Most meal plans are bundled with Flex Dollars for you to use at your discretion for extra meals, snacks, etc. at any of our eight dining venues.
-In our example with the 15 Flex, it comes with $150 Flex Dollars per semester.
+Most meal plans are bundled with Flex Dollars for you to use at your discretion for extra meals, snacks, etc. at any of our dining venues.

 Flex Dollars are a Stored Value account linked to your ID card.
 They are only available with the purchase of eligible meals plans.
 This tender type is for dining only and is accepted at all Food Service locations.
 Balances expire at the end of Spring Semester, or upon cancellation of associated meal plan.